Rodrigo Conceição: FC Zürich

 On 17 August 2023, Conceição signed for Swiss Super League club FC Zürich.
 Three months later, he extended his contract with the side until 2027.
+However, on 18 June 2025, Conceição announced that he had terminated his contract, leaving Zürich.

+Tondela

+On 12 December 2025, after six months as a free agent, Conceição returned to Portugal, signing a contract until June 2027 with Primeira Liga club Tondela.

+Jagiellonia Białystok

+On 12 July 2026, Conceição signed for Ekstraklasa club Jagiellonia Białystok.

 International career

 Conceição earned 34 caps for Portugal at youth level, scoring five goals.
 His first appearance was on 4 February 2016 in the under-16 team's 3–3 draw with Germany in Vila Real de Santo António; he scored the equaliser and his team won on penalties.
 On 3 April, he scored both goals of a win against Switzerland in Póvoa de Varzim as his team finished a local tournament with a 100% record.
 On 7 September 2018, he was sent off in the under-19 team's 1–0 friendly win away to Italy.
 He made his debut for the under-21 side in a 9–0 win against Liechtenstein in Vaduz on 7 June 2022.

 Personal life

 Conceição is the second of five sons born to Portuguese international footballer Sérgio Conceição.
 All of the first four embarked on football careers, including one also named Sérgio and Francisco.